1 Introduction to congenital disorders

 Congenital disorders are caused by:

-- Problems that are present before conception, i.e. falling pregnant (about 40% of congenital disorders):
+- Problems that are present before conception, i.e. becoming pregnant (about 40 percent of congenital disorders):

 - Chromosome abnormalities.

 - Single gene defects.